Tyne-James Organ

-Tyne-James Organ is an Australian singer-songwriter from Wollongong, New South Wales, residing in Melbourne, Australia.

-He released his debut studio album, Necessary Evil on 21 May 2021.
+Tyne-James Organ is an Australian singer-songwriter.
+His debut studio album, Necessary Evil, was released on 21 May 2021.

-Early life
+Early life and education

-Tyne-James' father is Rikki Organ, who died in 2016.
+Tyne-James Organ is from Wollongong, New South Wales.

+Career

+Beginnings

 Organ built an online support base uploading cover versions of songs on YouTube.

-Organ supported The Vanns in 2014. and Allday and UV Boi in 2016.
+He supported The Vanns in 2014 at Shebeen in Melbourne, as well as Allday and UV Boi in 2016.

-Career

-2016–2019: Debut EP
+2016–2019: Persevere

 In 2016, Organ released his debut single "In My Arms".

-In 2017, Organ signed with Dew Process and released the single "Watch You Go" which Hayden Davis from Pile Rats described as "a beautifully stripped-back ballad which will leave your heart aching with its personal message."
+In 2017, Organ signed with Dew Process and released the single "Watch You Go", which Hayden Davis from Pile Rats described as "a beautifully stripped-back ballad which will leave your heart aching with its personal message."
 The song was dedicated to his father, Rikki, who died from cancer in 2016.